michal-bures/konkr_web/about.md

 The game is built on HTML5, using a bunch of awesome free technologies:

 * Phaser, a nifty game making framework that can operate on HTML5 Canvas or WebGL
-* babel for being able to use the latest and greatest in javascript syntax (ES2016)
+* babel for unlocking the latest and greatest in javascript syntax (ES2016)
 * webpack for putting it all together
-* jekyll for building this cozy little website around it
+* jekyll for easily whipping up this quaint little website around it
 * netlify for painlessly publishing the website here for you to see

 Feel free to contact me on mike@konkr.io if you'd like to learn more!